 “I can do all things through Christ who strengthens me.”
 Philippians 4:13, NKJV

-Unfortunately, it’s also one of the verses most often taken out of context.
+Unfortunately, it’s also one of the verses most often misunderstood and misused.
 We love that one verse so much we pull it out of its home in the surrounding verses.
 We hold it out on its own and say, “Jesus gives me strength to do all things.”
 But is that what it means?

 Let’s say, for instance, I desire to do something big for the Kingdom of God.
 I have an idea, a vision, of what I’d like to do.
 But it’s big, really big!
 Well, if “Jesus gives me strength to do all things,” then doesn’t that mean He will give me the power and opportunities to not only pursue this dream, but also to succeed?